What omnichannel customer service really means

 By posting a link or call to action into the conversation, businesses can invite customers to join them on a more secure channel, a cheaper channel, one with a richer experience or one that’s simply more convenient for the user.

-This new set of APIs allows businesses to easily transfer the conversation from a chat app to in-app or web chat, from an email to SMS — or any other combination that makes sense.
+With an omnichannel messaging platform like Zendesk, businesses can easily transfer the conversation from a chat app to in-app or web chat, from an email to SMS — or any other combination that makes sense.
 In fact, businesses can provide customers with a set of choices for where they'd like to continue the conversation or get notified of a reply later on.

 When the conversation moves, the chat history and context moves with it, so both the business and its users benefit from a single, continuous, cross-channel conversation thread.
 Meanwhile, the user’s identity is unified in the business’ software, allowing brands to provide a truly omnichannel and personalized experience.